 Top 5 non-touristy restaurants in Montmartre

 A trip to Paris definitely isn’t complete without a visit to the iconic Montmartre neighborhood.
 Perched atop a hill in Northeastern Paris, this area was once a Bohemian village on the city’s outskirts.
 Today, Montmartre is still home to many artists but also hosts some of the most popular Parisian monuments.
-Winding cobblestone streets, the magnificent Sacré Coeur Cathedral and of course, the art-filled Place du Tertre are just a few of the sights to be discovered in this neighborhood.
+Winding cobblestone streets, the magnificent Sacré Coeur Basilica and of course, the art-filled Place du Tertre are just a few of the sights to be discovered in this neighborhood.

 Since Montmartre is one of the most visited places in the city, it’s overflowing with tourist traps, and it can be hard to find a good place to eat.
 What many people don’t know, is that Montmartre is actually home to some of the best restaurants in the city, you just need to know where to look!
 Of course, you’re bound to work up an appetite after a day of exploration, so read on to discover our list of the top 5 non-touristy restaurants in Montmartre!